 by Shane L. Larson

-This post is the first of three based on a talk I have given many times over the last few years, updating it each time to reflect the latest coolest things.
+This post is the last of three based on a talk I have given many times over the last few years, updating it each time to reflect the latest coolest things.
 The complete set posts of the series are:

-The Cosmos in a Heartbeat 2: Coming of Age (this post)
+The Cosmos in a Heartbeat 2: Coming of Age

-The Cosmos in a Heartbeat 3: The End is Just the Beginning
+The Cosmos in a Heartbeat 3: The End is Just the Beginning (this post)

 This post was enabled by a new version of the talk done as a Kavli Fulldome Lecture at the Adler Planetarium in Chicago.
 The talk was captured in full 360, and you can watch it on YouTube here.
 If you have GoogleCardboard, click on the Cardboard Icon when the movie starts playing; if you watch it on your phone, moving your phone around will let you look at the entire dome!

 I would like to thank all my colleagues at Adler who worked so hard to translate what was in my brain into a story told in the immersive cradle of the Grangier Sky Theater.
 The talk was given on 9 Nov and 10 Nov 2018.